-Due to the nature of the Florida Everglades ecosystem, there’s no better place to observe the nuances and familiar relationships between wildlife than in the rivers and swamps.
+Due to the nature of the Florida Everglades ecosystem, there’s no better place to observe the symbiotic relationships between wildlife than in the rivers and swamps.
 For instance, along the swamp buggy trail, riders can find free-roaming deer, antelope, bison, alligators, hogs, birds and even a Florida panther.
 At the same time, Florida vacation visitors can find snakes, turtles, fish, alligators and other aquatic wildlife on a guided airboat ride.
 Even at nighttime, the Everglades come alive with a symphony of sounds from hundreds of Everglades wildlife.
 Although, the creatures of prey remain somewhat quiet (hard to blame them).

 Florida vacation families have the unique opportunity to observe and interact with tremendous Everglades wildlife, which thrive from within the grasslands.
 This often serves as a blessing, as many of the animals that inhabit this area are threatened or endangered.
 Luckily, you can still view and learn about them in person at Billie Swamp Safari.
 We hope when you leave you will be grateful for these natural gifts and bring some awareness back to your home community.